Government spending 'clearly unhelpful' in fighting inflation - Don Brash

 Brash said the Government's 2022 Budget, announced a fortnight ago, was "clearly unhelpful" in fighting inflation, and could force Orr into hiking rates faster.

-Treasury's BEFU forecasts said domestic inflation pressures were being driven by "driven by strong domestic demand pushing up against constrained supply, which in turn has been compounded by the Russian invasion of Ukraine".
+Treasury's BEFU forecasts said domestic inflation pressures were being "driven by strong domestic demand pushing up against constrained supply, which in turn has been compounded by the Russian invasion of Ukraine".

 Treasury advice on the $350 payments that formed the centrepiece of the cost of living package warned they were likely to add to inflation pressures in the short term.